reppohopper/js_patterns/modules_by_closure.md

 ## Examples

 ### A working example of the module by closure pattern.

+You can copy this code and run it in your favorite JS environment (browser, Node.js, replit.com) to play with these ideas and see how they work.
+Each key concept is illustrated with at least one example, demonstrated through console logs.
 ```
 const my_module = (function my_module_loader () {
    let exports = {}; // The one object to be returned.